Opinion | The rest of the world is taking advantage of a distracted America

 America is absent.
 A bloody war erupts between Armenia and Azerbaijan, and both sides look to Russia for a solution.
 Iranian militias destabilize Iraq, and the State Department prepares to close our embassy there for self-protection.
 China draws “red lines” to assert dominance over Taiwan, and U.S. military experts privately concede that Chinese power in the area outmatches that of the United States.

 The structure of U.S. alliances, perhaps our greatest national asset, has become wobbly.
-Secretary of State Mike Pompeo commendably has been traveling abroad and meeting with key U.S. partners, such as Japan, India, Australia and before that, Greece and Italy.
+Secretary of State Mike Pompeo commendably has been traveling abroad and meeting with key U.S. partners, such as Japan, India, Australia and, before that, Greece and Italy.
 But when it comes to big issues such as the Iran nuclear agreement and the Paris climate accords, the United States stands awkwardly alone.

 The global spread of the coronavirus pandemic compounds the United States’ isolation.
 The world was looking for generous, confident leadership when the virus hit; instead, a self-obsessed America went into retreat.
 President Trump withdrew from the World Health Organization and spurned cooperation on developing a vaccine.
 He promoted “America First,” with a vengeance.